 How your Economics program is structured

-We are pleased that you are interested in the Master’s program in Economics at the University of Hamburg.
+We are pleased that you are interested in the master’s program in Economics at the University of Hamburg.
 If you aspire to a career in higher education at the national or international level, want to work in research or in commerce, for example, by going into consultancy, then you are exactly right at the WISO faculty.
 We prepare you for the challenges of trade and industry and work in the faculty with cutting-edge methods of theoretical and empirical research.
 The master’s program is conducted in English exclusively and offers you an in-depth education of an international standard.

 Research is best learned by conducting research

 We support and foster your own research aspirations.
-Thus, you have the possibility to pursue your academic interests by choosing from our range of electives.
+Thus, you have the possibility to pursue your academic interests by choosing from our range of elective modules.
 If you then want to gain new insights into the behavior of people in economically relevant situations in the framework of your master’s thesis, you can do independent research.
 For this purpose, for example, the WISO faculty’s super-modern experimental laboratory is at your disposal.
 Incidentally, on account of its facilities, the lab enjoys an outstanding reputation internationally and is therefore also utilized by other universities such as Bonn and Zürich.

 Your master’s degree in two years, one year or in part-time studies